-Key vote due in Catalan independence row
+Spain PM demands direct rule for Catalonia

 - Reality Check: Police violence in Catalonia

-Mr Puigdemont signed a declaration of independence following the 1 October vote, but immediately halted implementation and called for negotiations between Catalonia and the Spanish government.
+Mr Puigdemont signed a declaration of independence following the 1 October referendum, but immediately halted implementation and called for negotiations between Catalonia and the Spanish government.

 The Catalan government said that of the 43% who took part in the referendum, 90% were in favour of independence.